Rules you must follow, who’s responsible and when to notify the Environment Agency.

 |Over 1,500 cubic metres||30 cubic metres, plus 6.7 litres for each cubic metre of silo capacity over 1,500 cubic metres|

 Baled silage must be sealed in an impermeable membrane or bagged.
-It doesn’t need a specially constructed base but you must make sure any silage stored directly on the ground can’t leak into a water source.
+It does not need a specially constructed base, but you must make sure any silage stored directly on the ground cannot leak into a water source.